veganpalsusto/palsusto-web-hugo-source/content/authors/Pan_De_Muerto/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Classics
+  - Seasonal

 tags:
-  - Vegan Pan Dulce UK
+  - Vegan Pan de Muerto UK
-  - Pan Dulce
+  - Pan de Muerto
   - Vegan Mexican Bakery

 ---

-These Mexican piggies are a type of pan dulce is reminiscent of gingerbread.
+Discover the heart of the _Day of the Dead_ celebrations with our zesty, symbolic orange flavoured bread.
-Spiced and sweetened with **Piloncillo** (unrefined sugar).
+Traditionally placed on altars to honour and remember loved ones.

-They’re somewhere between cake and a cookie, not hard but not soft either.
+> Sold during the months of October/November.

 ### Allergen Advice:
 For allergens, including cereals containing gluten, see ingredients in **bold**.